MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionId** - The identifier for the session

+### downloadmanifest.cachedupdate

+This event is triggered when a download is requested and a cached file is already saved locally.
+This event reports on use of cached updates.
+The data is used to measure the success of cached update feature from the number of cached update packages located, used, failed verification, etc.

+The following fields are collected:

+- **AppID** - Identifier of application related to the event.

+- **Reason** - String containing detailed reason associated with the event.

+- **Success** - Boolean indicating success of operation related to the event.

 ### downloadmanifest.configuration

 This event reports an error with Microsoft Auto Update (MAU) configuration - either with Custom Server setup in preferences or in endpoint definitions in Update Assistant in installed MAU components.
 We use this event to advise IT Admins to set correct Manifest Server endpoints.